 The Eglinton Crosstown LRT runs 19.5 kilometres east to west across Toronto, and while construction is complete, according to local sources, the line is yet to open to the public.

-Daoust Lestage Lizotte Stecker (DLLS) led the project, which began in 2011 and includes the creation of 15 underground and 10 above-ground stations, as well as its graphic identity.
+Daoust Lestage Lizotte Stecker (DLLS) led the design of the project, which included the creation of 15 underground and 10 above-ground stations, as well as its graphic identity.

-DLLS worked with IBI Architects, the technical lead on the project, and with Canadian architecture studios Dialog and Norr on the creation of individual stations.
+DLLS worked with Arcadis, the technical lead on the project, and with Canadian architecture studios Dialog and Norr on the creation of individual stations.

 The studio created a "kit-of-parts" design to implement across all 25 train stations, which included architectural elements such as a glass box volume, double-height spaces underground and transparent cladding.